 This technology allows ground crew to handle cargo operations in less time.
 According to SATS, the ground handling firm at the Changi Airport, the loading times were cut from 60 minutes to 45.

 There could be many other use cases for Augmented Reality at the airports.
-We will see more and more of it in the near future.
-Especially, because they do not require adjustments to the airport’s physical infrastructure, which tends to be costly.
+We will see more and more of it soon, mainly because they do not require adjustments to the airport’s physical infrastructure, which tends to be costly.

 The aviation industry was never short on data.
 It just didn’t know how to make commercial use of it.
 But having data is not enough.
 Another challenge will be to hire talents understanding how to analyze the vast amount of structured, semi-structured, and unstructured data and make sense of it.